tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 {{% tip %}}
 **Customizing the Animation**
-Improve your animated scatter plot in `Plotly` by adding user-friendly interactive elements such as a **play button** and a **slider** for improved navigation and control.
+Improve your animated scatter plot in `plotly` by adding user-friendly interactive elements such as a **play button** and a **slider** for improved navigation and control.

 {{% /tip %}}